ivan-hc/Inkscape-appimage/README.md

 ------------------------------------------------------------------------

-## Install and update them all with ease
+## Install and update it with ease

 ### *"*AM*" Application Manager*
 #### *Package manager, database & solutions for all AppImages and portable apps for GNU/Linux!*